danab/LovePop-Challenge-3/README.md

 ## Overview

 I took an approach to challenge three that I thought would be so easy it was almost cheating.
 Rather than use a sorting function to prioritize the orders, I split the orders into three groups: `overdue`, `today`, and `future` (although as I type this I believe there isn't a distinction between `overdue` and `today`).
-SQL makes it easy to order by "value", so I just set the `ORDER BY` to the desired function and selected orders from the retrieved groups until the number of desired orders was fulfilled.
+SQL makes it easy to order by "value", so I just set the `ORDER BY` to the desired parameters and selected orders from the retrieved groups (`overdue`, then `today`, then `future`) until the number of desired orders was fulfilled.

 ## Pitfalls